-Work-in-progress 30.06.2014 31.12.2013

-'000 BGN '000 BGN
+Work-in-progress 30.06.2016 '000 BGN 31.12.2015 '000 BGN

-Project Marina Cape 1 072 1 070
+Project Marina Cape 1 056 1 056

-Project Grand Borovets -

-Total 1 072 1 070
+Total 1 056 1 056

-As of 30.06.2013 the Company accounts BGN1 072 thousand as "work-in-progress" and as of 31.12.2013 accounts only the project "Marina Cape" as "work-in-progress".
-The reported expenses BGN 1 070 thousand value (for 2012 BGN 1 104 thousand) represents expenses for property sales - brokerage commissions and advertising expenses for the real estate properties in the "Marina Cape" project in the amount of BGN 809 thousand (for 2012 BGN 843 thousand) which shall be recognized as expenditures in the moment of the income recognition (the final transfer of the ownership on the properties or the establishment of the right to use over them) and BGN 261 thousand (for 2012 BGN 261 thousand) which is also reported as work in progress and represents equipment bought for the restaurants on site.
+As of 30.06.2016 the Company accounts as "work-in-progress" only the site of "Marina Cape".
+Due to the completion of the construction works in Zone 4 in the vacation complex "Marina Cape" and the conclusion of the completion works on all the rest properties in the project, as of 30.06.2016 there are no properties in "Marina Cape" that are reported in the item "work-in-progress".
+The reported value of BGN 1 056 thousands represents expenses for property sales - brokerage commissions and advertising expenses for the real estate properties in the "Marina Cape" project amounting to BGN 795 thousand

+(2015; BGN 795 thousand), which shall be recognized as expenditures in the moment of the income recognition (the final transfer of the ownership on the properties or the establishment of the right to use over them), and BGN 261 (2015; BGN 261 thousand) thousand which are reported as work in progress, representing equipment bought for the restaurants on site.